Ashvakg/HR-Analytics-Using-Power-BI/README.md

 # HR-Analytics-Using-Power-BI

+**Note: To acess this project .pbix file is only compatible with desktop not on powerbi mobile**

 **Overview:**
 Welcome to my HR Analytics project repository!
 This project leverages Power BI, DAX, data modeling, data cleaning, understanding requirements from the stakeholder (HR Team) to provide valuable insights into HR data through a dashboard.
 Whether you are an HR professional, data analyst, or someone interested in analytics, this project offers a comprehensive exploration of human resources data.